oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

     ```

     * The `ALTER PLUGGABLE DATABASE ...
 REFRESH` command instructs the CDB to bring the latest redo from the source database and roll forward.
+    * Notice how the refresh happens every 60 seconds.
+The refresh rate specified in the config file.

     <details>
     <summary>*click to see the output*</summary>